Henry-Hiles/Video-Chat/README.md

-# Zoom Clone
+# Video Chat
-A simple Web-RTC powered zoom clone that uses PeerJS and Socket.IO.
+A simple Web-RTC powered video chat that uses PeerJS and Socket.IO.